Skip to main content Skip to navigation

 Exchanges' Editor-in-Chief (EIC) has overall operational and strategic command of the journal, in terms of all processes, personnel and performance.
 They are the leading brand ambassador, key liaison and advocate for the journal locally, nationally and internationally.
 Moreover, in delivering on the journal’s mission they are required to routinely demonstrate expertise within the praxis and ethics of scholarly communications and publication.

 Functionally, the EIC plays a key role in reviewing all new journal submissions including originality checks, before deciding on their progression and assignment to editorial team members.
-He appoints, trains and supports the Editorial Board and associate editors, delivering authoritative decisions as necessary.
+They appoint, train and support the Editorial Board and associate editors, delivering authoritative decisions as necessary.
 Alongside monitoring the progress of each manuscript, the EIC also conducts all final format checking, performing pre-publication preparations and post-publication publicity for each new issue.
-Additionally, they project manage each special issue working closely with the external leads, and furthermore are since 2020 also the host of the Exchanges Discourse podcast.
+Additionally, they project manage each special issue, working closely with the external leads, and since 2020 also hosts the Exchanges Discourse podcast.

 With strong expertise in areas like academic writing, communication and publication, the EIC is often involved in training, courses and events seeking to develop these core research competencies for others.
-This includes work at Warwick, across her partnership networks as well as at external conferences, workshops, seminars and symposia.
+This includes work at Warwick across partnership networks as well as at external conferences, workshops, seminars and symposia.

 Key Responsibilities